TheArchitect2000/Blockchain-based-IoT-Server/README.md

 - **Storage:** 30 GB SSD minimum
 - **CPU:** Dual-core processor (x86_64 or ARM64)

-- Consider a URL for your IoT Server.
-All your users will access the IoT server web dashboard using this URL.
-We call it PANEL_URL in this ReadMe.
+- **PANEL_URL: Consider a URL (sub-domain), e.g., panel.zksensor.tech, for your IoT server's users.
+We call it PANEL_URL in this ReadMe.**
-- Consider a URL for your IoT Server's administrators.
-All your administrators will access the IoT server admin dashboard using this URL.
-We call it ADMIN_URL in the ReadMe.
+- **ADMIN_URL: Consider a URL (sub-domain), e.g., admin.zksensor.tech, for your IoT server's administrators.
+We call it ADMIN_URL in the ReadMe.**

 _These requirements are suitable for typical IoT workloads.
 Actual needs may vary based on deployment scale and data volume._